lanaflonform/OOP-Design-Principles-For-Programmers/README.md

 LSP is closely related to the Single responsibility principle and Interface Segregation Principle.

+> If a class has more functionality than subclass might not support some of the functionality and does violate LSP.

 If a class has more functionality than subclass might not support some of the functionality and does violate LSP.
 In order to follow LSP SOLID design principle, derived class or subclass must enhance functionality, but not reduce them.
 LSP represents “L” on the SOLID acronym.

 Here is a code example which violates the Liskov Substitution Principle in Java:

 ![](7.jpg)

 Liskov Substitution Principle in Java